polymurph/MAX31865/README.md

 ## 2. Creating an Object <a name="p_2"></a>

-First we have to include the driver as following...
+First we have to include the driver as follows...
 ```c
 #include "<your path>/max31865.h"
 ```